fasih99/tedxou-website/README.md

-﻿# tedxou-frontend
+﻿# tedxou-website
-This is the repository for the frontend code for the website of TedX event at Osmania University.
+This is the repository for the website of TedX event at Osmania University.